 And you know how long of a process that is.

-So I decided we weren’t gonna pay more than 400 dollars for a new couch.
+So I decided we weren’t gonna pay over 400 dollars for a new couch.

-I have no idea how I came up with that number.
+I do not know how I came up with that number.

 Because even that number makes me shudder.

 And the only place I could think of that would even come close to my cheap price?

 Only the couches I loved were $900 +.

 They were so pretty, though!

 I am not gonna pay a grand to have stains from hell make their way onto the new couch.

 Because as much as I didn’t want to admit it, the old couch wasn’t making the stains.